mpoiitis/GraphM-framework/README.md

 ## Temporal Self-Supervised Embedding for Clustering (TSEC)

-TSEC can be applied on the Cora and Citeseer datasets for the time being.
+TSEC can be applied on every dataset for which there is available feature information.
 By exploiting either Graph Convolutional Neural Networks or Variational Autoencoders it will be trained through self-supervision to learn embeddings fine-tuned towards clustering.

 ### Usage